JustSteveKing/companies-house-laravel/README.md

 ]);
 ```

-Searching for a company by name, please note this will return an empty collection if there are no results:
+Searching for a company by name.
+Please note: this will return an empty collection if there are no results:

 ```php
 use JustSteveKing\CompaniesHouseLaravel\Client;